Alliance Mural

 If you would like to get involved as a sponsor please contact us directly.

-View of the easterly side of the "Bayuk Garage," the Moses Bayuk House and Alliance Synagogue from the perimeter of the Alliance Cemetery lawn
+BEFORE: View of the easterly side of the "Bayuk Garage," the Moses Bayuk House and Alliance Synagogue from the perimeter of the Alliance Cemetery lawn and former site of the Alliance Historic Model Farm

 Pittsgrove Township in Salem County, New Jersey is the site of the Alliance Colony, the first Jewish farming community in America, established in 1882.